uknadkarni/web_content_retriever/README.md

 1. Chroma was used as a vector store because it is ideal for small sample applications due to its simplicity, lightweight nature, and easy embedding in Python applications.
 It's good for quick prototypes and small-scale AI projects.
 2. OpenAI API was used for generating embeddings
 3. Groq's Inferencing API was used for its high-speed performance, low-latency text-generation, and easy integration with language models.
 Its API is designed to be compatible with popular frameworks like LangChain.
-4. MLflow was used for logging parameters, metrics and atrifacts for each run.
+4. MLflow was used for logging parameters, metrics and artifacts for each run.
 This helps with reproducibility and analysis of experiments.

 ## Note